 A reliable and feature-packed mower

-John Deere makes some of the most reliable utility equipment around – and the Tango E5 is no exception.
+John Deere makes some of the most reliable utility equipment around – and the Tango E5 Series II is no exception.
 It works in any weather condition across almost any terrain and does so quickly and quietly.
-Oh, and it has a range of over 1,750 square meters.
+Oh, and it has a range of up to 2,250 square meters.

 Of course, lots of other mowers do that, too, but the Tango E5 is famous for its blade design and quality, which John Deere is proud to talk about.
-Obstacles, like rocks, are protected against, which reduces the need to replace the blades or make repairs to the mower, ensuring that the £2,090 price is good value.
+Obstacles, like rocks, are protected against, which reduces the need to replace the blades or make repairs to the mower.

 A smartphone app-connected mower that makes your life easy

-Bosch has excelled itself with the Indego, a £899 mower that employs several cunning techniques to make sure the lawn is mowed to perfection.
+Bosch has excelled itself with the Indego 400 Connect, a mower that employs several cunning techniques to make sure the lawn is perfect.